zixiang1993/Simple-Compounding-Interest-Investment-Calculator/README.md

 # How was it compiled / created?
 - It was compiled using PyCharm and Pyinstaller.

+# Change Log:
+- Version 3.0: Added cumulative total interest for yearly increments.

+# Credits and Note:
+Credits to the Andrei Neagoie's course for teaching me how to use Python!

 Thank you, and hope you found this program useful!

 For newbie developers, free to use the code if you want to.